IvyChu/owstats/README.md

 ## To-Do

 - Add some visualisation of data
+- Add documentation to make installation and usage easy

+## Done

 - Add an interface for adding users and viewing stats

-## Done

 - Add other platforms
 - Add other roles
 - Convert to using a database (maybe SQLite?)